-Since online interviews are here to stay, help give your clients a fuller scope of their top candidates with comprehensive criminal record data.
-Assist your customers in feeling confident that they are making the right hiring decisions in a fraction of the time without compromising quality.
+Since online job interviews are here to stay, help give your clients a fuller scope of their top candidates with comprehensive criminal record data.
+Assist your customers in feeling confident that they are making the right hiring decisions in a fraction of the time without compromising background screening quality.

 Another emerging hiring trend is the spike in demand for contract freelance workers.
 Gartner divulged that 32% of organizations are striving to implement a cost-saving strategy by replacing full-time positions with temporary hiring.
 Subsequently, 43% of the existing workforce is made up of contingent workers.

 With a little under half of the current workforce participating in the gig economy, it is assumed that there will be more background checks for these short-term contracted projects.